List of Undertale and Deltarune characters: Toriel and Asgore Dreemurr

-Toriel is among the first characters met by the human, a powerful goat-like woman (namely Boss Monster) living in the Ruins.
-She is the former queen of the Underground, where monsters live, having been married to its king, Asgore.
-She had a child with him named Asriel.
-He was killed by humans when he attempted to retrieve human souls to break the barrier, as part of Chara's plan.
-This led Asgore to slowly collect human souls himself to free the monsters from the Underground and gain revenge on humanity, causing Toriel to leave.
-She takes the protagonist in after they fall into the Underground and attempts to keep them from leaving due to the worry that her ex-husband would hurt them, but will be either killed or convinced to let the protagonist leave.
-The protagonist progressively goes through the Underground to confront Asgore, where they're forced to battle.
-Asgore will only survive in the game's "True Pacifist" route, and will otherwise be killed by either the protagonist or Flowey.
+Toriel, a powerful goat-like woman (belonging to a race known as the "Boss Monsters") living in the Ruins, is among the first characters met by the protagonist.
+She is the former queen of the Underground, where monsters live.
+Her ex-husband is its king, Asgore, with whom she had a child, Asriel, and adoptively raised a human child, Chara.

+After Chara's untimely death, Asriel wielded their soul to cross the barrier and return their body to the surface, but was killed by humans in the process.
+Enraged, Asgore determined to collect human souls over time from those entering the Underground, until he would have enough to free monsterkind and take revenge on humanity.
+Toriel, sickened by her husband's obsession and cowardice, departed to live in seclusion among the Ruins below Mount Ebott.
+She takes the protagonist in after they fall into the Underground, and she attempts to keep them from leaving due to the worry that her ex-husband would hurt them; she is either killed or persuaded to let the protagonist leave.

+Asgore awaits the protagonist at the end of their journey, where they are forced to battle.
+Asgore only survives in the game's "True Pacifist" route; otherwise, he is killed by either the protagonist or Flowey.

-As Boss Monsters, once Toriel and Asgore have children, they only grow when their child reaches their age, and cease to grow if the child disappears or dies.
+As Boss Monsters, once Toriel and Asgore have children, they only grow alongside their children, and cease to grow if their progeny disappears or dies.